 Big Gulch Trail is a 2.6 mile moderately trafficked out and back trail located near Mukilteo, Washington that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Big Gulch provides ample amounts of walking trails that are well manicured and user friendly for everyone.
 Tall evergreen trees, lush forest floors, and a thriving ecosystem are only a few of the highlights experienced in Big Gulch.
 Trail heads are located at 4800 92nd Street SW, Mukilteo, WA and 4675 Harbour Point Blvd., Mukilteo, WA.

 This was an okay trail, as trails go, but I will never go back for one big reason: it stunk.

 Like most of the way, it stunk like sewage.
 And not just a little.
 It was bad in places and downright foul in others.
 Like, I had to hold my nose.
 Dramatically.
 I was breathing through my sleeve and gasping for air as if i was walking through a smoky room.